DevExpress-Examples/obsolete-winforms-dashboard-recalculate-totals/readme.md

 ### RecalculateGridTotalsModule

-Implements the required functionality to recalculate Grid totals.
+Implements the functionality to recalculate Grid totals.
 The [DashboardViewer.DashboardItemControlUpdated](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardItemControlUpdated) event allows you to access the underlying `GridControl` object and change its options.
 The `GridView` column's [Summary](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Columns.GridColumn.Summary) is used to modify column totals in the underlying UI control.

-The example also modifies Total values when you export data.
+The example also updates total values when you export data.
 The [DashboardViewer.CustomExport](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.CustomExport) event handler overrides the export procedure.

-The module has the `Attach` and `Detach` public methods that allow you attach/detach it to/from your `Dashboard Designer` or `Dashboard Viewer` controls.
+The module has the `Attach` and `Detach` public methods that allow you to execute the binding and unbinding code.

+* `Attach`
+    Attaches the `Dashboard Designer` or `Dashboard Viewer` control and subscribe the `DashboardItemControlUpdated` and `CustomExport` events.

+* `Detach`
+    Detaches the `Dashboard Designer` or `Dashboard Viewer` control and unsubscribe the `DashboardItemControlUpdated` and `CustomExport` events

-### Helper classes
+### Helper Classes

-* `DashboardTotalsHelper` is implemenented to get the underlying Grid Control's total type based on the Dashboard Grid item's total type.
+* `DashboardTotalsHelper` gets the total type of the underlying Grid Control based on the total type of the Dashboard Grid item.

-* `FormatHelper` allows you to format values using the dashboard's data items formatting settings.
+* `FormatHelper` uses the formatting settings of dashboard's data items to format total values.

 <!-- default file list -->
 ## Files to Look At